azerion/bluestack-sdk-android/upgrading.md

 # upgrading SDK

 **You need to keep all Ad Network jars up to date.**
+## Upgrading to 2.0.5
+### Implementation

+The MNGNativeObject registerViewForInteraction methode now accapte only Button , TextView or ImageView instead of View as a parameter

+public void registerViewForInteraction(Button adClickButton)

+public void registerViewForInteraction(TextView adClickTextView)

+public void registerViewForInteraction(ImageView adClickImageView)

 ## Upgrading to 2.0.4
 MNG Ads requires minimum Android API level 11